lucylow/Starfish/README.md

 ---
 ### Problem  &#x1F49C;

 There is a need for high quality data in research.
-The problem is with distribution and consumption of data for AI specialists, data scientists, big data engineers, and buisness intelligence professionals.
+The problem is with distribution and consumption of data for AI specialists, data scientists, big data engineers, and business intelligence professionals.
 Most companies have tremendous amounts of data, but have difficulty exploiting.
 Conversely, many others are starving for data, particularly in AI. **Starfish allows data providers to share data, while maintaining control and having transparency.**

 ---

 ### Solution: Starfish Decentralized Data Marketplace &#x1F49C;

-The Proof of Concept (PoC) Decentralized Data Marketplace.
-A data exchange that inventivies publishing data for training artificial intelligence models.
+**The Proof of Concept (PoC) Decentralized Data Marketplace.** A data exchange that incentivies publishing data for training artificial intelligence models.
 The primary users of the Starfish marketplace are those who benefit from quality data:
 Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

 Built on top of the Ocean Protocol.
 Starfish helps to unlock data, particularly for AI.
 It is designed for scale and uses blockchain technology that allows data to be shared and sold in a safe, secure and transparent manner.
 Data owners cannot be locked-in to any single marketplace.
 The data owner controls each dataset.
-Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).

 * Development of data trusts, to improve trust and ease around sharing data
 * Making research data machine more readable
 * Supporting text and data mining as standards and essential tool for research

+**Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).**

 ---